This article will be updated as new information comes up.

 Tampere Universities suspend the arrival of international exchange students for the spring semester.
 Read more about the exchange study guidelines on intranet.

 The University Library and all the library premises (including the 24/7 zones) are closed.
 Items can be loaned and collected from designated pick-up locations.
-You can read more on library services during coronavirus on university’s website.

 I don’t have a computer; can I borrow one somewhere?